nbdc-datahub/hbcd-docs/docs/instruments/SED/geocoded-linkage.md

 ## Details

-Brain development is shaped not only by biological factors, but also by the environments in which children live and grow.
-To capture these influences, the HBCD Study uses **Geocoded Linked External Data (GLED)**, which links participants’ residential and care place addresses to external datasets.
-This approach provides measures of cumulative social, economic, and environmental context that may help explain individual differences in development ([Fan et al. 2021](https://doi.org/10.1016/j.dcn.2021.101030)).
-At each study visit, the Birth Parent or Primary Caregiver provides the child’s residential address history to HBCD Study staff (in person or remotely; completion time 5-15 minutes).
+**Geocoded Linked External Data (GLED)** are external datasets linked to participants’ residential addresses.
+They serve as proxy measures of cumulative social, economic, and environmental contexts that may help explain individual differences in development ([Fan et al. 2021](https://doi.org/10.1016/j.dcn.2021.101030)).
+At each study visit, the Birth Parent or Primary Caregiver reports the child’s residential address history.
+Study staff collect this information in person or remotely (completion time: 5–15 minutes).

 <table class="expandable-table">
   <colgroup>